 Setting up a theme park is a challenging and risky undertaking.
 A flawed concept can ruin it right from the start, and you may never be able to fix the initial mess later on.
 Breaking even can take 7 years and longer.

 There are plenty of theme and water park consultants, designers, ride suppliers and operators out there.
 Most of them I have met in real life.
 I know what they did, when they did it, and in the majority of instances I have witnessed on the ground how their product and/or work performed in the end.

-Having been to more theme and water parks than anyone I know of, across all continents, over a period of more than seven years, and having had in-depth conversations with investors and politicians behind the projects, I have learned and continue to learn and get to understand what works and what does not.
+Having physically been to more theme and water parks than anyone I know of, across all continents, over a period of more than seven years, and having had in-depth conversations with investors and government officials behind the projects, I have learned and continue to learn and get to understand what works and what does not.

 You will find few people who are more committed to this industry.